MArpogaus/bernstein_flow/README.md

 This Repository contains a implementation of a normalizing flow for conditional density estimation using Bernstein polynomials, as proposed in [4].
 The [`tf.Bijector`](https://www.tensorflow.org/probability/api_docs/python/tfp/bijectors/Bijector) interface is used for the implementation to benefit from the powerful TensorFlow Probability framework.

+## Installation and Usage

+You can find a minimal examples in the `ipynb' directory.

 ## Normalizing Flows for Conditional Density Estimation

 Real-world regression problems are often not deterministic, meaning that for every possible input vector *x* a whole range of outputs *y* are probable.